kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 ### Required: Remove numProcPerNode from Torch API

-The numProcPerNode field has been removed from the Torch API.
-Process-per-node configuration is now handled directly through the runtime, so any TrainJob manifests or SDK calls that set numProcPerNode explicitly will need to be updated before upgrading to v2.2.
+The numProcPerNode field has been removed from the Torch MLPolicy.
+Process-per-node configuration is now handled directly through the container resources, so any TrainJob manifests or SDK calls that set numProcPerNode explicitly will need to be updated before upgrading to v2.2.

 ### Required: Remove ElasticPolicy API